sh1eldtdech/hotel-shivaratna/README.md

 # Shivaratna Hotel

+This project is a proprietary website built for Shivaratna Hotel by SH1LD TECH.
+It is developed as a client project and is not open source.

-A luxurious, modern web application for Shivaratna Hotel.
-Built with React, Tailwind CSS, and Framer Motion, this project showcases a premium user interface with dynamic animations, interactive mega menus, and an integrated travel guide to the beautiful districts of Sikkim.
+The website features a premium user interface with modern animations, interactive navigation, and an integrated travel guide for the beautiful districts of Sikkim.

 ## 🌟 Features